-Provide planning and design guidance to site owners and developers to ensure consistency with the Brooks Area Regional Center Plan, including:
+Provide planning and design guidance to site owners and developers to ensure consistency with the Brooks Sub-Area Plan, including:

-- Evaluating potential impacts on the surrounding neighborhood; - Developing a site plan that preserves green space, water quality, and encourages outdoor recreation; - Encouraging thoughtful site design; - Supporting an appropriate mix of land uses and community amenities; and - Consult the SA Parks System Plan when devising site plans.
+- Evaluating potential impacts on the surrounding neighborhood; - Engage with local partners such as the San Antonio River Authority (SARA) and other City departments to develop a site plan that preserves green space, water quality, and encourages outdoor recreation. - Encouraging thoughtful site design; - Supporting an appropriate mix of land uses and community amenities.